P4X-ng/pf-web-poly-compile-helper-runner/README.md

 ### Installation Issues

 #### pf command not found
-- Run `./install.sh base` to install pf-runner
+- Run `./install.sh` to rebuild the image and reinstall the wrapper
-- Or run `source ~/.bashrc` to reload your shell configuration
+- Run `source ~/.bashrc` (or `~/.zshrc`) to reload your shell configuration
 - Check that `~/.local/bin` is in your PATH
-- Legacy option: Run `./start.sh` to use the older installer
+- If you prefer the legacy host installer, use `bak/install-legacy.sh`

 #### Fabric import error
-- Ensure Fabric is installed: `pip install --user "fabric>=3.2,<4"`
+- This should not occur with the containerized wrapper.
+If running host-only, install Fabric: `pip install --user "fabric>=3.2,<4"` and retry.
-- Verify with: `python3 -c "import fabric; print(fabric.__version__)"`
-- Re-run: `./install.sh base`

 #### Installation script fails
-- Check that you have sudo access for system packages
+- Ensure docker or podman is installed and running
 - Ensure internet connection is available
 - Review error messages for specific missing dependencies
-- Try manual installation steps from README
+- Try `./install.sh --runtime podman` if docker is unavailable

 ### WASM build failures
 - **Rust**: Ensure `wasm-pack` is installed: `cargo install wasm-pack`